CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 #### CommandLineInterface
 The UI of the program.
 Prompts user to input each of their classes/filters, then provides an appropriate schedule that may be exported as an .ics.

-### Potential Additions for Future Phases:

-Schedule Generation
-* Recursively creating schedules, ensuring that there are no overlapping courses.
-This is the main feature of the project, and the groundwork for it has been laid in phase 0

-Improved Parameters
-* Use Distance between class sessions to support Filters like "Walking distance must be less than 10 minutes between sessions".

-Optimization
-* Use multithreading to improve the time taken to generate schedule permutations
-* Use caching in the cli + APIWorker to prevent repetitive API calls

-Comments:
-- Details about the entire app (as much as possible)
-- Use cases (CLI commands, example, expected behaviour)
-- "Granular"
-- Features + functionality

 ## UML Diagram